dheeraj932/LLM-20-questions-game/README.md

     ```

 2. **Install dependencies:**
-    Make sure you have Python 3.7+ installed, then install the required libraries:
+    Make sure you have Python 3.7+ installed, then install the required libraries
-    ```bash
-    pip install -r requirements.txt
-    ```

 3. **Download the Meta-Llama-3.1-8B-Instruct model:**
     The model can be accessed from the Hugging Face model repository.